Skip to main content

 If you don't know who you are, someone — or something — will decide for you.

 Andrej Karpathy spent four hours refining a blog post with an LLM.
 The argument felt airtight.
 Then he asked the model to argue the opposite.
-It demolished everything and convinced him the other side was true.
+It demolished everything.
 Four hours of conviction, undone in seconds.

 The lesson is not about LLMs.
-The lesson is about the person sitting in front of one.
 Without anchored identity, superhuman persuasion doesn't inform you.
 It reprograms you.

 The Feedback Loop